New & Used Kia Sorento: In Depth

-The Kia Sorento is a mid-size crossover that can hold up to five passengers.
-Even though the Sorento shares many of its underpinnings with the Hyundai Santa Fe, the Sorento has progressed from its earlier life as a traditional SUV to a more modern, car-like crossover.
-The Sorento has several available options, like all-wheel drive and the choice of four or six-cylinder engines.
+The Kia Sorento is a mid-size crossover that can seat up to five.
+Even though the Sorento shares many of its underpinnings with the Hyundai Santa Fe, the Sorento has evolved from its earlier life as a traditional SUV to a more modern, car-like crossover.
+The Sorento features several available options, like all-wheel drive and the option of four or six-cylinder engines.

 It faces off against a raft of competitors in a couple of sizes, from Chevrolet's Equinox and larger Traverse, Ford's Edge and larger Explorer, the Nissan Murano and Pathfinder, the Toyota Venza and Highlander, and trailing the pack, the Dodge Journey.
 And, of course, its half siblings, the Hyundai Santa Fe Sport and seven-passenger Santa Fe.
 In line with the competition--or perhaps slightly below it--prices for the current Sorento start at about $24,00, though a heavy hand on the options list will drive that above $30,000 quickly.